SabakiHQ/Sabaki/README.md

 - Guess mode
 - Autoplay games

 For more information visit the [wiki](https://github.com/yishn/Sabaki/wiki).
+You can support this project by [donating some money](https://paypal.me/yishn/4).

 ## Web Version